Turkey says Syria tanks leaving Hama, expects reforms

 "In Syria, the state is pointing guns at its own people," Erdogan said.
 "Turkey's message to Assad is very clear: stop all kinds of violence and bloodshed."

 Addressing a meeting of his ruling AK Party, Erdogan called on Damascus to meet the democracy demands of the Syrian people.
-"We hope that all will be realized in 10-15 days, and steps taken toward the reform process in Syria."
+"We hope that all will be realised in 10-15 days, and steps taken towards the reform process in Syria."

 Turkey, which had been one of Assad's few remaining friends in the Middle East, has become increasingly impatient amid mounting international outrage over the Syrian crackdown.
 Right activists say the civilian death toll has exceeded 1,700 people over the past five months.